kmoroder/sv-graphql-app/README.md

 ## Useful Resources

+- Watch GraphQL Fundamentals videos: https://www.howtographql.com/
+- Read why Github shifted their official API to GraphQL: https://githubengineering.com/the-github-graphql-api/
 - Test queries with the Github GraphQL IDE: https://developer.github.com/v4/explorer/
 - GraphQL documentation: https://graphql.org/learn/
 - Github API documentation: https://developer.github.com/v3/

 ## Submission instructions

-- When finished developing your app, make a pull request against the master fork /  your branch
+- When finished developing your app, make a pull request against your branch.

 - Answer the following questions in your pull request:
   - What was confusing or challenging?
   - What questions do you still have?